PF_hero_image.jpg

 Climate Change Education Platform

-Probable Futures Web Platform
+Probable Futures Web Platform, 2021

 Probable Futures approached Postlight with the considerable task of building an online tool to help the public understand how to live in a world with changing climate scenarios.
 We created a platform that communicates the consequences of climate warming through interactive maps, charts and a beautiful and compelling storytelling experience.
 This project was a true collaboration for me.
 I worked with my product manager and engineers at Postlight but also worked seamlessly with outside partners like scientists from Woodwell Climate Research Center and designers from Moth design to create the final product.